pnkj-antino/flutter_boilerplate/README.md

 # Flutter Boilerplate

-A modern Flutter application boilerplate with a well-structured architecture and best practices.
+A modern Flutter application boilerplate with a well-structured architecture, best practices, and production-ready integrations.

 ## Features